 Our current context

-We are all facing a climate emergency.
-We are all asking ourselves: what can I, my organisation, my community, or country do to tackle this existential threat?
+We are all facing a climate emergency and people are questioning what can I, my organisation, my community, or country do to tackle this existential threat?

 New Zealand’s commitment to net-zero carbon emissions by 2050 as part of the Climate Change Response (Zero Carbon) Amendment Act 2019 shows a high level of ambition to drive decarbonisation.
 This is providing the step change in our approach and analysis of future asset portfolios across every sector.
-Considering the lifespan of some assets, those in planning now have to be designed to operate in a net zero emissions future.
+Considering the lifespan of some assets, those in planning now need to operate in a net zero emissions future and need to be designed accordingly.

-While all sectors recognize the need for carbon reduction, infrastructure has lagged.
+While all sectors recognize the need for carbon reduction, infrastructure has lagged relative to its contribution of our total footprint with great progress being made within the energy and water sector.
 Progress is needed to move the industry on to a trajectory that will ensure we meet national targets.
 Awareness and momentum is there and steadily building with carbon management growing in New Zealand and the early adopters showing the leadership required.

 Infrastructure is essential to improve the quality of lives everywhere and will inevitably expand as New Zealand continues to grow to provide a more robust and sustainable network.
 Although vital to economic and social development, infrastructure projects are a key source of greenhouse gas emissions.
 It is therefore important that infrastructure is delivered in a low-carbon way to minimise impact.

-This is a global problem and New Zealand can benefit from some of the great work and innovations realized internationally such as PAS 2080: Carbon management in infrastructure developed in the UK to provide the framework for organizations and this nation to meet this challenge together and really drive decarbonisation at every level.
+This is a global problem and New Zealand can benefit from some of the innovations realized internationally such as PAS 2080: Carbon management in infrastructure developed in the UK to provide the framework for organizations and this nation to meet this challenge together and really drive decarbonisation at every level.

-The role of infrastructure in reaching zero carbon is phenomenal.
+Infrastructure will play an essential role in reaching net- zero carbon.
 The target to decarbonise the New Zealand electricity grid within the decade will help address a part of our national carbon footprint will only emphasize the role of infrastructure to play its role due to:

 Our electricity grid accounts for the minority of fossil fuel energy use in New Zealand.